 This new book is an expanded version with new chapters and new photos.
 To date it has sold in all 10 Canadian provinces and 3 territories, 20 US states and 12 countries, not counting the first e-Pub2 version, and will be sold in print worldwide by June, 2017 via Ingram International.
-The original e-book will soon be replaced by an e-Pub3 version of the new Canadian Third Edition.
+The original e-book was recently replaced by an e-Pub3 version of the new Canadian Third Edition.

 THREE VERSIONS: In addition to Canada, the new edition is also printed in two international POD versions – US/Imperial Measurement for United States readers and METRIC – which are to be printed POD by Ingram in all four world plants within the USA, Europe (London, Paris) and Sydney, Australia.

-PROMOTION: John will eventually be filmed on The Curse of Oak Island – will be on a future Series on the History Channel – shown in many countries from Nov. – Feb, annually.
+PROMOTION: John will eventually return to The Curse of Oak Island – will be on a future Series on the History Channel – shown in many countries from Nov. – Feb, annually.
 They begin filming in the summer.
 He will speak at WOTS 2017 – and has had many appearances in NS thus far – plus current and future ads in ABT magazine and the Atlantic Holiday Gift Guide.